Skip to main content

 Bill Summary

-The With certain exceptions, the bill prohibits a landlord from evicting a residential tenant unless the landlord has cause for eviction.
+With certain exceptions, the act prohibits a landlord from evicting a residential tenant unless the landlord has cause for eviction.
 Cause exists only when:

-• A tenant or lessee is guilty of an unlawful detention of real property under certain circumstances described in existing law, as amended by the bill; or
+• A tenant or lessee is guilty of an unlawful detention of real property under certain circumstances described in existing law, as amended by the act;

-• A tenant has engaged in conduct that creates a nuisance or disturbance that interferes with the quiet enjoyment of the landlord or other tenants at the property or where the tenant is negligently damaging the property; or
+• A tenant or lessee engages in conduct that creates a nuisance or disturbance that interferes with the quiet enjoyment of the landlord or other tenants at the property or an immediately adjacent property, or where the tenant negligently damaged the property; or

 • Conditions exist constituting grounds for a "no-fault eviction".